United States Colleges & Universities

 The mission of Touro University is to provide quality educational programs in the fields of health care and education in concert with the Judaic commitment to social justice, intellectual pursuit, and service to humanity.

-University of Nevada, Southwest USA
+University of Central Florida SUSF, Southeast USA

-Furman University, Southeast USA
+Faulkner University, Southeast USA

 Sierra Nevada College, Southwest USA